 But you also need to make sure the air is circulating well around your chamomile flowers.
 Good airflow will also prevent moisture from building up in the atmosphere.

 If the room isn’t well ventilated, set up a fan on low speed near your flowers.

 - Cleanliness Comes First

-The area your chamomile flowers are sitting in should be clean to not only prevent mold from spreading but also to make sure they’re still edible at the end of the day.
+The area your chamomile flowers are sitting in should be clean.
+You want to prevent mold from spreading, but you also want to make sure they’re still edible at the end of the day.

-If you let dust accumulate in your chamomile’s space, it might contamination part of or the whole yield.
+If you let dust accumulate in your chamomile’s space, it might contaminate part of or the whole yield.
 Don’t underestimate dust.
 It can be brimming with harmful chemicals.

-Make sure to clean the room regularly to prevent dust from surrounding your chamomile.
-Also, make sure there isn’t a lot of activity going on near your chamomile’s drying space.
+Make sure to clean the room often to prevent dust from surrounding your chamomile.
+Also, ensure there isn’t much activity near your chamomile’s drying space.